 “Is ours not a strange culture that focuses so much attention on childbirth– virtually all of it based on anxiety and fear–

 and so little on the crucial time after birth, when patterns are established that will affect the individual and the family for decades?”

 The “Fourth Trimester” is broadened to include the weeks, months, and years after pregnancy, between pregnancies and following a woman’s last pregnancy.
 Referred to elsewhere as “postnatal depletion”, this is not an illness or disease that requires treatment in most cases.
 Instead, it falls into a nebulous category with other periods of normal hormonal flux that women experience throughout their lives, including PMS, pregnancy, and perimenopause.
 Like these issues, a given woman may experience a range of symptoms on a continuum, similar to a bell-shaped curve, with some women experiencing little to no distress, most women experiencing moderate distress, and some women, significant amounts of distress.
 The degree of distress will often inform the amount of intervention needed, with the goal of re-establishing the foundations of health & wellness post-childbearing.

-Of course, having a child or children is hard work physically, emotionally, and mentally.
-Few women who can honestly say they did not experience any of the symptoms listed below, but by drawing attention to these issues, I am hoping that women will address these concerns sooner, rather than later, not waiting for a crisis to occur to care for oneself; by taking the time to prioritize oneself to be healthier as an individual, mother, partner, colleague, & friend.
+Of course, having a children is hard work physically, emotionally, and mentally.
+Few women can honestly say they did not experience any of the symptoms listed below, but by drawing attention to these issues, I am hoping that women will address these concerns sooner, rather than later, not waiting for a crisis to occur to care for oneself; by taking the time to prioritize oneself to be healthier as an individual, mother, partner, colleague, & friend.

 Symptoms may include, but are not limited to: